difference between paperback and hardcover

 Lastly, the reading experience is different between the two.
 Hardcovers generally have more attractive typography and formatting compared to paperbacks.
 This is because publishing companies usually spend more resources on designing the hardcover book than they do for paperback books.
 Additionally, the hardcover’s spine can hold up better over a long period, making it easier to read over time without the spine falling apart.

-See also difference between grains and seeds
+See also difference between diamond and graphite

 In conclusion, both paperback and hardcover books have their own pros and cons.
 The choice depends on your personal preference and what you want to get out of your book.
 Regardless of your choice, a good book will always provide you with the same sense of joy and fulfillment as ever.